engineyard/ey-docs/pages/aws-reboot-faqs.md

     sudo /etc/init.d/nginx restart

 Give it a few seconds, then try accessing your site.
 It may take a few moments longer on the initial page load, but after that it should be back to normal.

+## I ran the reboot and my dashboard is stuck on "Instance is alive, bootstrapping Engine Yard Stack" but it never finishes.
+What should I do?

+To remedy this, click "Apply" once or manually run Chef with the following command:

+    /usr/local/ey_resin/bin/ey-enzyme --main --chef-bin /usr/local/ey_resin/bin/chef-solo